 FACT: There is little evidence that deterrence measures work, and focusing on deterrence overlooks the reasons why people make the journey in the first place and their lack of alternatives, whilst also undermining refugee rights.

-The UK Government’s ‘Illegal Migration Act’ intends to deter Channel crossings by detaining asylum seekers who arrive on small boats, before removing them to a third country, like Rwanda.
+The former UK government’s ‘Illegal Migration Act’ - which has now effectively ended - intended to deter Channel crossings by detaining asylum seekers who arrive on small boats, before removing them to a third country, like Rwanda.

-However, without providing safe, legal pathways for displaced people to claim asylum, refugees fleeing violence and persecution will continue risking their lives on small boats in desperate search of safety.
+However, without providing safe pathways for displaced people to claim asylum, refugees fleeing violence and persecution will continue risking their lives on small boats in desperate search of safety.

 Creating alternative routes like asylum visas would allow vulnerable populations to be granted a visa - based on an initial assessment - allowing them to travel safely to the UK to make their asylum application, rather than having to take a dangerous journey to do this.
-Rather than investing in humane solutions, the UK Government is violating Refugee Convention obligations by denying asylum seekers their lawful right to claim refuge once arriving in the UK.
+Rather than investing in humane solutions, the UK Government should uphold asylum seekers lawful right to claim refuge once arriving in the UK.

 FACT: Global stakeholders, including the UK, have yet to adequately scale up their efforts to expand safe and regular routes for refugees to reach protection, despite concerns about dangerous journeys.